SEMICeu/STR-AP/doc/best_practices/BestPractices.md

 The exact cost of developing STR registries in a specific country is difficult to determine, because it can significantly differ from country to country depending on which authority is responsible for the implementation of the STR regulation (national, regional or local).
 Furthermore, the cost of setting up STR registries and a registration platform greatly depends if these systems are developed in-house (taking into account the necessary capabilities are present) or by an external contractor.

 Nevertheless, by the example from one of the Member States, already at a mature stage of development of its registration system and which will be operated in an online capacity, a comprehensive overview of the expenses and efforts could be given.
 The Member State has assigned a dedicated team of 10 staff members to develop, establish, maintain, and implement the STR register.
 This team is supported by other teams within the Member State, including Legal, ICT, and Finance.
-The development of technical solutions for the register includes creating an online registration portal, an API, a back-end database, and updating the Member State’s website to provide information about the STTL register to the public.
+The development of technical solutions for the register includes creating an online registration portal, an API, a back-end database, and updating the Member State’s website to provide information about the STR register to the public.
 External contractors have been engaged to assist with developing the registration portal, translation services (for the Member State’s official language content), customer service agents for handling public queries, and external communications for a public information campaign prior to the register’s launch.

 Reflecting on the user story of the Member State and the diverse components assembled to initiate their system, one could leverage this insight to estimate the costs involved in establishing similar components for their own country.
 This assessment would draw upon their personal experiences in setting up analogous components.